Read

 Now, imagine listening to lessons and stories like this one, live, in a room full of strangers and beers!

-Thank you Pablo Salazar for sharing this inspiring learnings while in a difficult situation.
-Thank you also for all the support you’ve given to Fuckup Nights for many years.
+Thank you, Pablo Salazar, for sharing these inspiring insights despite facing a difficult situation.
+Thank you also for all the support you’ve given to Fuckup Nights the years.

-You now we’re always here for you. ?
+You know we’re always here for you. ?

 Hello From Bankruptcy